JockLawrie/GLMpoc.jl/README.md

 The sets of covariates may or may not overlap; they can be the same too.

 The test cases include:
-1. Multinomial regression (each category can have a different set of predictors)
+1. Multinomial regression
-2. Beta regression, with both the mean and precision depending on covariates
+2. Beta regression with both the mean and precision depending on covariates

 ## Quick Start